How to Pay Your Credit Card Bills & Outstanding Balances Each Month?

 • SingPost SAM

-Note: Since 20 Oct 2023, payments made to Maybank and Other Banks’ credit cards have been suspended on classic Maybank Online Banking.
+Note: Since 20 October 2023, payments made to Maybank and Other Banks’ credit cards have been suspended on classic Maybank Online Banking.
 The classic Online Banking portal is being discontinued and is being replaced by their new Maybank2u Online Banking portal instead.
+You can pay UOB credit card bills via this portal too.

 How to pay CIMB credit card bills?